Measuring the State of Open Science in Transportation Using Large Language Models: Acknowledgment

 \section{Acknowledgment}

 This research utilized data accessed through Elsevier’s APIs in compliance with Elsevier’s Text and Data Mining policy.
 We are grateful for the Reproducible Research in Transportation Engineering (\texttt{RERITE}) Working Group for providing us with the opportunity to build and strengthen this collaborative team.
 We appreciate the feedback and support from our colleagues, including Zuduo Zheng at University of Queensland, Christine Buisson at \'Ecole Nationale des Travaux Publics de l'\'Etat (ENTPE), Bidisha Ghosh at Trinity College Dublin, Joan Walker at UC Berkeley, Xinyu Chen at MIT, Gergely Zach\'ar, Daniel B. Work and Jonathan Sprinkle at Vanderbilt University, Micah Altman at MIT Libraries.
 We gratefully acknowledge the volunteers who contributed to the manual validation dataset, including Khadidja Kadem, Cong Son Duong, Ali Naaman, Jincheng Ke, Maissa Mati, and Tuan Nguyen from Gustave Eiffel University COSYS/GRETTIA; Cameron Hickert, Jung-Hoon Cho, Shreyaa Raghavan, Vindula Jayawardana, Han Zheng, Hank Lin, Tianyue Zhou, and Edgar Ramirez Sanchez from MIT; Yiru Jiao from TU Delft; and Zhexian Li from USC.
 Their efforts were essential to the accuracy and reliability of our feature extraction process.
-Early versions of this work were presented at Transportation Research Symposium (TRS) 2025, Transportation Research Board Conference on Data and AI for Transportation Advancement (TRB DATA) 2025, International Symposium on Transportation Data and Modeling (ISTDM) 2025, and Modeling Mobility Conference (MoMo) 2025.
+Early versions of this work were presented at Transportation Research Symposium (TRS) 2025, Transportation Research Board Conference on Data and AI for Transportation Advancement (TRB DATA) 2025, International Symposium on Transportation Data and Modeling (ISTDM) 2025, Modeling Mobility Conference (MoMo) 2025, and ITS Irvine Symposium on Emerging Research in Transportation 2026.
+We appreciate the feedback we received from these presentations.
+Given her role as Editor, Cathy Wu had no involvement in the peer-review of this article and has no access to information regarding its peer-review.
+Full responsibility for the editorial process for this article was delegated to another journal editor.
+We thank the anonymous reviewers for their constructive comments, which have helped improve this work.

 This research was partially supported by the National Science Foundation (NSF) CAREER award \#2239566 (Wu), NSF award \#2434399 (Wu), the Marie Sklodowska-Curie COFUND grant agreement no. 101034248 (Belkessa, Ameli), French ANR award \#ANR-24-CE22-7264 (Ameli) and \#ANR-24-CE22-2750 (Varotto).
 The views expressed herein are those of the authors and do not necessarily reflect the views of the funding agencies.